Robustness of Decentralised Learning to Nodes and Data Disruption: Experimental settings

 \subsection{Evaluation metrics}

 Here, we introduce the metrics used to evaluate the robustness of decentralised learning to node disruption.
-A direct measure of classification performance is the accuracy achieved by nodes using their local models\footnote{Note that \emph{local} models here are the result of progressively averaging models obtained from neighbours.
-Thus they embed global knowledge.} and applying it to the test set, which is common to all nodes.
+A direct measure of classification performance is the accuracy achieved by nodes' local models\footnote{Note that \emph{local} models here are the result of progressively averaging models obtained from neighbours.
+Thus they embed global knowledge.} on the test set, which is common to all nodes.
+The individual accuracy $A_i(t)$ for a node~$i$ at communication round $t$ is defined as the ratio between the number of correct predictions with the local model at $t$ on the test set and the total number of samples in the test set.
 Given that disrupted nodes do not participate in the learning any more after disruption, we do not consider the accuracy they achieve in our analyses.
-To obtain a compact view of the performance, we also consider the average accuracy across non-disrupted nodes, which is computed as follows. \begin{definition}[Mean Accuracy] The mean accuracy of the system is defined as the mean over all the $\mathcal{V}_s$ nodes:
+To obtain a compact view of the performance, we also consider the average accuracy across non-disrupted nodes, which is computed as follows. \begin{definition}[Mean Accuracy] The mean accuracy of the system is defined as the mean over all the surviving nodes: